aseemchopra25/go-zkp/README.md

 https://datatracker.ietf.org/doc/html/rfc8235

-- This can be made non-interactive using Fiat-Shamir Transformation and using a secure cryptographic hash function to issue the challenge instead; TODO
+- This has been made non-interactive using Fiat-Shamir Transformation and using a secure cryptographic hash function to issue the challenge instead; TODO
 - No interaction is necessary between prover and verifier

 ## Assumptions